deepset-ai/haystack/CONTRIBUTING.md

 ### Black
 Black runs with no other configuration than an increase line lenght to 120 characters.
 Its condiguration can be found in `pyproject.toml`.

-You can run it with `python -m black .`.
+You can run it with `python -m black .` from the root folder.

 ### Mypy
 Mypy currently runs with limited configuration options that can be found at the bottom of `setup.cfg`.

-You can run it with `python -m mypy haystack/ rest_api/ ui/`.
+You can run it with `python -m mypy haystack/ rest_api/ ui/` from the root folder.

 ### Pylint
 Pylint is still being integrated in Haystack.
 The current exclusion list is very long, and can be found in `pyproject.toml`.

-You can run it with `python -m pylint haystack/ rest_api/ ui/ -ry`.
+You can run it with `python -m pylint haystack/ rest_api/ ui/ -ry` from the root folder.

 ## Contributor Licence Agreement (CLA)